ThorsHamster/find_new_hometown/README.md

 ## Output

 ![Example Output](https://user-images.githubusercontent.com/48162347/71783309-51866580-2fe5-11ea-894a-9e8b5ec13928.png)

+A html page will be created with a world map and all given cities.
+The two workplaces are marked as blue dots.
+All other cities are shown either as red, yellow or green points.
+Cities closest to the middle of the route are marked green, cities further away are marked yellow and cities that are only convenient for one of the two partners are marked red.

 Example Output: The higher the city is in the list (the smaller the number), the more likely it is that the city at the centre of the two workplaces.